Skip to content

 https://tiles-eu.stadiamaps.com/tiles/stamen_terrain/{z}/{x}/{y}@2x.png

-Static Maps Base URL
+Static Map Images API Base URL

 Raster TileJSON